manfredspitze/python-type-conversion-starter/primm-activity.md

 > Answer 1

-2. On line 7, the code snippet is writtten like this:
+2. On line 7, you are assigning (storing) a string in the variable `greeting`:
 ```
 greeting = 'Hello, world!'
 ```